blliav/pyArea/pyArea.tab/Export.panel/ExportDXF.pushbutton/DEVELOPMENT_PLAN.md

 # Base conversion: Revit internal units (feet) to centimeters
 FEET_TO_CM = 30.48  # 1 foot = 30.48 cm

-# View scale factor (from AreaPlan view or Sheet JSON)
+# View scale factor (from AreaPlan view's Scale property)
+# Retrieved via: view.Scale where view is the first viewport's view
 # For 1:100 scale, view_scale = 100
 # For 1:200 scale, view_scale = 200